radar/distance_of_time_in_words/README.markdown

 #### :vague

 Specify this if you want it to use the old `distance_of_time_in_words`.
 The value can be anything except `nil` or `false`.

+#### :include_seconds

+As described above this option is the equivalent to the third argument whether to include seconds.

 #### :accumulate_on